-However, I enjoyed exploring the narrow zig-zag streets of the Old Town.
+However, I enjoyed exploring the narrow zigzag streets of the Old Town.
 A gypsy woman played an accordion at the corner.
 A crowd celebrated the Vietnamese New Year.
-I relaxed with “filtered” coffee at a café.
-The cashiers seem to struggle when writing my name on paper cups, Starbucks-style.
-They scrawl something like “K, undecipherable symbol, K.” I think they don’t want to write the symbol for the Greek letter rho, as it would look like this: KIPK.
-And filtered coffee is an anomaly.
+I relaxed at a café with filtered coffee, an anomaly.
 Locally, everyone drinks frappés, foam-topped iced coffees made with instant coffee.

-The areas around the castle and the market are crowded with restaurants and nightclubs having one-word names like Industry, Pi and Theory.
+The areas around the castle and the market are crowded with restaurants and nightclubs with one-word names like Industry, Pi, and Theory.
 Occasionally I hear what I think is Russian spoken on the street.
 It is estimated that one-half to one-third of all Cyprus bank deposits are Russian.
-Historically, Cyprus was a tax haven and money launderer for wealthy Russians but not as much since the Cypriot bank crisis of 2013.
+Historically, Cyprus was a tax haven and money launderer for wealthy Russians, but not as much since the Cypriot bank crisis of 2013.
 Apparently the big money has moved to the British Virgin Islands.

 In the morning when I checked out of my apartment, the landlord determined my electrical usage from the meter and charged me for it.
 Cypriots pay the highest rate for electricity in the European Union, twenty-six percent more than the EU average.

-- House of Achilles, named for its mosaics, was built in the 4th century AD.
+- House of Achilles, named for its mosaics, was built in the fourth century.
 One mosaic depicts Achilles receiving his famous first bath.
 His mother dipped him into the River Styx, intending to make him immortal.
-However, he was left vulnerable where she held him–his heel.
+However, he was left vulnerable where she held him—his heel.
 Later in life, he was killed by an arrow to the heel.

 - House of the Gladiators contains two mosaic floors depicting gladiators in combat.

-- Agora was constructed in the 3rd century AD over the remains of an earlier public building.
-It was adjacent to the Baths, constructed in the 1st century AD.
-The baths are divided into undressing rooms (apodyteria), warm rooms (tepidaria), hot rooms (caldaria) and cold rooms (frigidaria).
+- The agora was constructed in the third century over the remains of an earlier public building.
+It was adjacent to the Baths, constructed in the first century.
+The baths are divided into apodyteria (undressing rooms), tepidaria (warm rooms), caldaria (hot rooms), and frigidaria (cold rooms).

-- Earthquake House was built in the 1st century AD and completely destroyed by earthquakes in the 4th century.
+- Earthquake House was built in the first century and completely destroyed by earthquakes in the fourth century.

-- Early Christian Basilica is dated to the 5th century AD.
+- The Christian basilica is dated to the fifth century.

-- Villa of Eustolios was an elite residence of the 4th or 5th centuries AD.
+- The Villa of Eustolios was an elite residence of the fourth or fifth centuries.
 The majority of its rooms are paved with extensive mosaics.

-- Theater was constructed in the 2nd century BC and was subsequently enlarged during the 2nd and 3rd centuries AD.
-It could seat up to 3,500 spectators.
+- The theater was constructed in the second century BCE and was subsequently enlarged during the second and third centuries CE.
+It could seat up to thirty-five hundred spectators.

-Drove past Aphrodite’s Rock, the mythical birthplace of the goddess, just some seastacks in the surf.
-Aphrodite is the Greek version of Venus, the goddess of love, beauty and fertility.
-Stopped in Kouklia to tour the large outdoor altar site, once surrounded by walls and doors, dedicated to her.
-From the 12th century BC onward, she was worshipped on a grand scale.
+I stopped in Kouklia to tour the large outdoor altar site, once surrounded by walls and doors, which was dedicated to the goddess.
+From the twelfth century BCE onward, she was worshipped on a grand scale.
 Homer mentions her altar at Kouklia in the Odyssey.

-Pafos, a popular tourist resort, has a population of about 100,000.
+Pafos, a popular tourist resort, has a population of about one hundred thousand.
 The area called Kato Pafos, by the harbor, is the location of several luxury hotels.
-None were available when Paul the Apostle visited during the 1st century AD.
+None were available when Paul the Apostle visited during the 1st century.
 The promenade, lined with restaurants and attractions, has been extravagantly upgraded.

 - House of Theseus, containing mosaics portraying Theseus killing the Minotaur and the birth of Achilles

-- House of Aion, dating to the 4th century AD and containing several mosaics including Leda with the swan
+- House of Aion, dating to the fourth century and containing several mosaics including Leda with the swan

-- House of Orpheus with mosaics belonging to the 3rd century AD, including Hercules fighting the Lion of Nemea
+- House of Orpheus with mosaics belonging to the third century, including Hercules fighting the Lion of Nemea

-- Odeon, a theater built in the 2nd century AD
+- Odeon, a theater built in the second century

-- Agora and a building dedicated to Asklipeios, god of medicine
+- The agora and a building dedicated to Asklipeios, god of medicine

 - Forty Columns Castle, a ruined medieval fortress, taking its name from the large number of granite columns scattered around the site like Lincoln Logs

-- Lighthouse, built in 1888 by the British to protect the harbor
+- The lighthouse, built in 1888 by the British to protect the harbor

 Polis (aka Marion and Arsinoe)

 I went for a run on back roads through orange and lemon groves from Goudi to Polis and back.
 According to legend, Akamas from Athens, disembarked near Polis after the Trojan War and gave his name to the Cape of Akamas.
-Polis was settled between 1400 and 1100 BC.
-In town I visited the Church of Saint Kyriaki (18th century AD) and stopped to admire a 700-year-old olive tree.
+Polis was settled between 1400 and 1100 BCE.
+In town I visited the Church of Saint Kyriaki and stopped to admire a seven-hundred-year-old olive tree.
 Drove west to the Baths of Aphrodite.
 She wasn’t there, but in fairness, the surf was quite rough.
 Aphrodite met her lover, the good-looking Adonis, when he stopped off at the baths for a drink of water while hunting.

-He suggested I ask about insurance at a particular café, a kafeneio.
-I found it on the main street, filled with men of all ages, sipping coffee, playing backgammon, smoking and talking.
+He suggested I ask about insurance at a particular kafeneio (café).
+I found it on the main street, filled with men of all ages, sipping coffee, playing backgammon, smoking, and talking.
 A relaxing Sunday afternoon.
 They all glanced at me, the stranger, when I entered.
 Eventually I was introduced to a friendly gentlemen who was apparently the agent.
 He took me to his nearby office, reviewed my credentials and quickly completed an insurance form.
 Thirty-five euros ($37.95) for one month of coverage.

 I drove back to the checkpoint.
 After my passport was scanned by the Cyprus guard, I drove a few hundred yards through the buffer zone to the station on the Turkish-controlled side.
 Again, my passport and the insurance form were examined.
-Quickly, I was through the checkpoint and driving past beach towns along the north coast toward Girne (aka Keryneia and Kyrenia).
+Quickly, I was through the checkpoint and driving past beach towns along the north coast toward Girne (also known as Keryneia and Kyrenia).